Zeanon/klipper/docs/G-Codes.md

 in the config file.

 #### PID_CALIBRATE
-`PID_CALIBRATE HEATER=<config_name> TARGET=<temperature>
+`PID_CALIBRATE HEATER=<config_name> TARGET=<temperature> [TOLERANCE=<tolerance>]
-[WRITE_FILE=1]`: Perform a PID calibration test.
+[WRITE_FILE=1] [PROFILE=<profile_name>]`: Perform a PID calibration test.
 The specified heater will be enabled until the specified target temperature is reached, and then the heater will be turned off and on for several cycles.
 If the WRITE_FILE parameter is enabled, then the file /tmp/heattest.txt will be created with a log of all temperature samples taken during the test.
+TOLERANCE defaults to 0.02 if not passed in.
+The tighter the tolerance the better the calibration result will be, but how tight you can achieve depends on how clean your sensor readings are. low noise readings might allow 0.01, to be used, while noisy reading might require a value of 0.03 or higher.
+If PROFILE is specified, the calibration results will be saved to the given profile, otherwise they will be saved to the default profile.

+### [pid_profile]

+The PID_PROFILE module is automatically loaded if a heater is defined in the config file.

+#### PID_PROFILE
+`PID_PROFILE LOAD=<profile_name> HEATER=<config_name> [DEFAULT=<profile_name>]
+[VERBOSE=<verbosity>]`:
+Loads the given PID_PROFILE for the specified heater.
+If DEFAULT is specified, the Profile specified in DEFAULT will be loaded when then given Profile for LOAD can't be found (like a getOrDefault method).
+If VERBOSE is set to FALSE, no console outputs will be given.

+`PID_PROFILE SAVE=<profile_name> HEATER=<config_name>`:
+Saves the currently loaded profile of the specified heater to the config under the given name.

+`PID_PROFILE REMOVE=<profile_name> HEATER=<config_name>`:
+Removes the given profile from the profiles List for the current session and config if SAVE_CONFIG is issued afterwards.

+`PID_PROFILE SET_VALUES=<profile_name> TARGET=<target_temp> TOLERANCE=<tolerance>
+CONTROL=<control_type> KP=<kp> KI=<ki> KD=<kd>`:
+Creates a new profile with the given PID values, CONTROL must either be `pid` or `pid_v`, TOLERANCE and TARGET must be specified to create a valid profile, though the values themselves don't matter.

 ### [pause_resume]